otherPOM/Numeric-Matrix-Processor/README.md

 The program should keep repeating this until the `"Exit"` option is chosen.

 If some operation cannot be performed, output a warning message.

+## Stage 4
+In this stage, you should add an option to transpose matrices.
+If the user chooses this option, your program should provide them with 4 types of transposition and ask them to choose one.
+Then it should read the matrix, transpose it, and output the result.
+Refer to the example to see the exact format.

+Note that your program should still be able to do all operations on matrices that you've implemented in the previous stage.